-3 Merriam-Webster.com defines "MacGyver" as a verb meaning "to make, form, or repair (something) with what is conveniently on hand."
+^{3.} Merriam-Webster.com defines "MacGyver" as a verb meaning "to make, form, or repair (something) with what is conveniently on hand."

-4 The Sedona Conference, The Sedona Principles, Third Edition: Best Practices, Recommendations & Principles for Addressing Electronic Document Production, 19 SEDONA CONF.
-J. 1, 125 (2018) [hereinafter The Sedona Principles, Third Edition] ("In addition to what is required by those Rules, it is generally in the best interests of the responding party to engage in
+^{4.} The Sedona Conference, The Sedona Principles, Third Edition: Best Practices, Recommendations & Principles for Addressing Electronic Document Production, 19 SEDONA CONF.
+J. 1, 125 (2018) [hereinafter The Sedona Principles, Third Edition] ("In addition to what is required by those Rules, it is generally in the best interests of the responding party to engage in meaningful cooperation with opposing parties to attempt to reduce the costs and risk associated with the preservation and production of ESI.").

-Indeed, "[i]f both requesting and responding parties voluntarily elect to cooperatively evaluate and agree upon the appropriate procedures, methodologies, and technologies to be employed in the case, both may potentially achieve significant monetary savings and non-monetary efficiencies."5 In short, the parties' informed agreements on the conduct of discovery can become the de facto best practices as tailored to the matter.
+best practices as tailored to the matter.
 Of course, flexibility in electronic preservation and production requires superior communication among the parties.
-While each party remains in full control of its own destiny,6 where best practices are departed from out of necessity, efficiency may more likely be achieved through clear communication by the parties about expectations and intentions for discovery processes, involving disclosure,7 and if possible, the endorsement of the other party.
+While each party remains in full control of its own destiny,6 where best practices are departed from out of necessity, efficiency may more likely be achieved through clear communication by the parties about expectations and intentions for discovery processes, including disclosure to7 and, if feasible, the concurrence of the other party.